Banging Toolbox

 The hammering function compensates for that resistance and twisting of the tool in use.
 On top of that impact, drivers have more power and are smaller and lighter to use.
 The drawback is they can be loud.

-Impact drivers are perfect for driving large hex and Perlin screws quickly and where they mostly shine, you can also use a socket set attachment to drive small to medium-sized bolts, but for big-sized bolts, an impact wrench is better.
-Here’s a dedicated guide to compare an impact driver and impact wrench.
+Impact drivers are perfect for driving large hex and Perlin screws quickly and where they mostly shine.
+Moreover, you can use a socket set attachment to drive small to medium-sized bolts.
+But for big-sized bolts, an impact wrench is better.
+Here’s a dedicated guide to compare an impact driver and impact wrench

 For tradespeople having both an impact driver and a drill is a must I would say my Makita impact driver is the most used tool I use on the building site, even more so than a hammer or nail gun.